AbdAmmar/qmc_opt/README.md

-This repository contains code designed to optimize the orbitals and Jastrow parameters for a Slater-Jastrow wavefunction.
+This repository contains code designed to optimize Jastrow factors for a CI-Jastrow wavefunction in the VMC and TC frameworks.
-Leveraging the powerful capabilities of the [QP2](https://github.com/QuantumPackage/qp2) and [QMCCHEM2](https://github.com/TREX-CoE/qmcchem2) codes, this software streamlines the optimization process for enhanced accuracy and efficiency.
+This software is built upon the foundation provided by the [QP2](https://github.com/QuantumPackage/qp2) [and QMCCHEM2](https://github.com/TREX-CoE/qmcchem2) codes.